n-claes/legolas/docs/content/getting-started/installation.md

 make
 ```
 In both cases the executable is placed in the same directory as the parfile and user submodule.
-Note that the automatic buildscript removes the build directory afterwards, leaving only the executable.
-If you don't want this, build manually.

 # Equivalent of "make clean"
 Since we use CMake for compilation there is no `make clean` equivalent as there is with GNU Make.
-Instead, you can simply remove the `build` directory inside the repository, which contains the compiled object files.
+Instead, you can simply remove the `build` directory inside the repository (or your local folder),
+which contains the compiled object files.
 You can do this automatically from any directory by supplying an additional argument to `buildlegolas.sh`.
 Say you just compiled in a local directory and you want to do a fresh compilation, simply call
 ```bash
 buildlegolas.sh clean
 ```
 This will remove the `build` folder in the main legolas directory and the local executable (if one is found).
-This requires you to have set the `$LEGOLASDIR` environment variable, if you did not do this you have to remove
-the `build` folder manually.